-Digital data has revolutionized our world, and boatbuilders are adapting the new technologies to create onboard magic.
+Digital data has revolutionized our world, and boatbuilders are adapting the new technologies.

 The irony of boats today — just as with automobiles and, well, almost everything around us — is that as their systems become considerably more complex, they themselves are becoming much easier to operate.
 There are all sorts of ways you can interact with your boat, whether you're on board, sitting at home, or on the other side of the planet.
 With all sorts of gee-whiz technology and smartphone apps, it's now possible to keep an eye on your baby from virtually anywhere.